thegamecracks/thegamecracks.github.io/docs/python/invoking_modules.rst

 .. _package: https://docs.python.org/3/tutorial/modules.html#packages

 This way, all of your tool's scripts are contained in one directory and is easier to distribute to other systems.
-It also reduces the risk of files being overwritten when installed by pip, since packages get placed in a shared ``site-packages/`` directory with other package files.

 How does -m play into this?
 ---------------------------